MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 ### Deploying the Evergreen WebView2 Runtime

 Only one installation of the Evergreen WebView2 Runtime is needed for all Evergreen apps on the device.
-Several tools are available at [Download the WebView2 Runtime](https://developer.microsoft.com/en-us/microsoft-edge/webview2#download-section)<!-- temp keep /en-us, delete it later when omitting it ends up at right url --> to help you deploy the Evergreen Runtime.
+Several tools are available at [Download the WebView2 Runtime](https://developer.microsoft.com/microsoft-edge/webview2#download-section) to help you deploy the Evergreen Runtime.

 *  For online clients: _WebView2 Runtime Bootstrapper_ is a tiny (approximately 2 MB) installer.
 The WebView2 Runtime Bootstrapper downloads and installs the Evergreen Runtime from Microsoft servers that matches the user's device architecture.